zriyansh/signoz.io/docs/logs-pipelines/guides/json.md

 </figure>
 <br/>

-Wait for a few minutes to let the pipelines deploy and for latest batches of logs to get pre-processed and stored in the database.
+Wait for a few minutes to let the pipelines deploy and for the latest batches of logs to get pre-processed and stored in the database.
 Then you can head over to the logs explorer to verify that your logs are getting pre-processed as expected.
 You can now start using the new log attributes you have extracted for more efficient filtering and aggregations.